 I had a choice of chicken or beef and I chose the beef.
 The meal was not bad; beef and vegetable tasted nice but the rice was a bit hard.
 As for the dessert, it was a little bit too sweet but overall I enjoyed it.
 I guess being hungry also make it easier to finish the meal in no time.
 I give a rating of 7/10 for this meal.

 Once the meals were served, one of the nice crew who happened to see my Kenya Airways 40th airline card, offered to get it signed by all the crew.

 Thanks to her, I got my card signed.
 I wanted to ask for a cockpit visit but since it was an outbound flight, I decided not to as they had to make a quick turn around.
-Talking to the Thai crew, apparently they only work on the BKK-HKG and BKK-CAN sectors for now.
+Talking to the Thai crew, apparently, they only work on the BKK-HKG and BKK-CAN sectors for now.
 No mention of the BKK-HKG sector being withdrawn.

 Some window-shot photos

 Paying US$125 for this one trip is a bargain, its the cheapest among the carriers that are flying on this route.
-Its a great pity that this route will be stop but looking at the load factor, I can understand why.
+It is a great pity that this route will be stopped but looking at the load factor, I can understand why.
 I don't think the airline is making much on this route.
 I was quite surprised as I thought there would be a mixture of African and Asian crew on board and it doesn't feel like an African carrier while on the flight itself.
 I guess the other passengers like myself are disappointed that this option would no longer be available.
 However, if you are looking at flying on Kenya Airways without the need of flying to Africa, you can do Bangkok-Guangzhou on its Boeing 767-300ER but sadly for the 777 fans, the Boeing 777-200ER will be deployed to other destinations.
 Anyway, I feel that this should consider upgrading the PTV system to make itself more competitive against the "giants" from the middle-east.